NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

-  basement - conditioned          Below-grade conditioned floor area              EnergyPlus thermal zone calculation           Any basement - unconditioned                                                        EnergyPlus thermal zone calculation           Any crawlspace - vented                                                             EnergyPlus thermal zone calculation           Any crawlspace - unvented                                                           EnergyPlus thermal zone calculation           Any garage                          Unconditioned garage (not shared parking) [#]_  EnergyPlus thermal zone calculation           Any other housing unit              Unrated Conditioned Space                       Same as conditioned space                     SFA/MF only other heated space              Unrated Heated Space                            Avg of conditioned space/outside; min of 68F  SFA/MF only
+  basement - conditioned          Below-grade conditioned floor area              EnergyPlus thermal zone calculation           Any basement - unconditioned                                                        EnergyPlus thermal zone calculation           Any crawlspace - vented                                                             EnergyPlus thermal zone calculation           Any crawlspace - unvented           Use for a "conditioned" crawlspace too [#]_     EnergyPlus thermal zone calculation           Any garage                          Unconditioned garage (not shared parking) [#]_  EnergyPlus thermal zone calculation           Any other housing unit              Unrated Conditioned Space                       Same as conditioned space                     SFA/MF only other heated space              Unrated Heated Space                            Avg of conditioned space/outside; min of 68F  SFA/MF only